invertedv/keyval/README.md

   Duplicates are numbered in the order they are found in the file.
 - Both inline and standalone comments in the keyval file are supported.
 Comments use the Go // syntax.

+There is one special key: include.
+The value associated with this key is a file name.
+The kevvals from that file are loaded when this key is encountered.
+Note: keys in this file overwrite any keys already processed in the original file.